Artworks for Adults

 - Kimberly Alexander and Dale Curd

-If you were unable to join us on June 23, 2022 or would like to revisit the virtual live webinar with actor, author, screenwriter, Anais Granofsky as she discussed her memoir, The Girl in the Middle : Growing Up Between Black and White, Rich and Poor, the recording is available to view on YouTube.
-A Muskoka libraries collaboration.
+June 23, 2022.
+Anais Granofsky discusses her memoir, The Girl in the Middle : Growing Up Between Black and White, Rich and Poor.
+View on YouTube.

 Though recognized around the world for her role as Lucy Hernandez on the hit show Degrassi, Anais Granofsky’s true childhood story is largely unknown.